robbert-vdh/yabridge/README.md

   _Bitwig Studio_, text entry will cause the plugin to crash because Chromaphone uses a different text entry method when it detects Bitwig.
 You can use the `hide_daw` [compatibility option](#compatibility-options) to work around this.
-- The VST2 version of **SWAM Cello** has a bug where it asks the host for the current buffer's time and tempo information for every sample it processes instead of doing it only once per buffer, resulting in very bad performance.
-  You can enable the time info cache [compatibility option](#compatibility-options) to work around this until this is fixed on the plugin's side.
 - VST2 plugins like **FabFilter Pro-Q 3** that can share data between different instances of the same plugin plugins have to be hosted within a single process for that functionality to work.
 See the [plugin groups](#plugin-groups)